glutio/Taskfun/README.md

 ```
 Tasks can take the argument by value or by reference.
 In both cases a copy of the argument is made on the task's stack.
 To avoid this use a pointer type for the argument.
 ```
+// take argument by value
 void taskByValue(int i) {
   // ...
 }

+// take argument by reference
 void taskByRef(String& s) {
   // ...
 }

+// take a pointer type
 void taskByPointer(String* ps) {
   // ...
 }